At Fordham CE Primary School, we place reading for pleasure at the heart of our English curriculum.

 English Appendix 2: Vocabulary, grammar and punctuation: Government

 Reading For Pleasure

-It is really important that children read a variety of texts and that they do it for fun.
+It is really important that children read a variety of texts and our aim is that they do it for fun.
 We have invested heavily into improving our school library and class-based reading corners so that children can access high quality texts throughout the day.
-Please click here to find out more about Reading at Fordham.
+Using rewards money from our bi-annual book fairs Please click here to find out more about Reading at Fordham.